 Facebook is the household name for social media, which is why every business should have a Facebook page.
-People search for a business’s Facebook page as a sign of credibility, so you will want to take advantage of the Facebook reviews, the shop syncing and newsletter syncing.
+People search for a business’s Facebook page as a sign of credibility.
+You will want to take advantage of the Facebook reviews, the shop syncing, and newsletter syncing.
 If you use these features correctly, Facebook can be instrumental in the growth of your small business.

 - Primary Generations: Millenials and Gen X

 - 30% of retail shoppers claim to have discovered a product on Facebook